marcozennaro/tropo_paper/paper.md

 value of -157, so a tropospheric duct is clearly the propagation mechanism since the earth curvature is blocking the line of sight.

-![Refractivity gradient DeltaN/Deltah.
-The -157 N units per km threshold is crossed very close to the surface in this link between Portugal and Spain, as revealed by the tropospheric data gathered by the radiosonde in Morocco. \label{fig:Gradient-Sigfox}](Gradient-Sigfox-01.png)

 # Conclusions and future work